sahiljhawar/cowin-vaccine-availability/README.md

 # Python CLI Script to check CoWIN vaccination slot

-This script can be used to check the availabilty of vaccination slots using CoWIN API.
+This script can be used to check the availability of vaccination slots using CoWIN API.
 The program is inspired from [cowin-vaccination-slot-availability](https://github.com/bhattbhavesh91/cowin-vaccination-slot-availability) and [PyCowinAPI](https://github.com/Kunal-Kumar-Sahoo/PyCowinAPI).

 ## Usage

 - Clone the repository on your system.
 - Install the dependencies using `pip3 install -r requirements.txt`
 - Open CMD in root folder and run the Python script `python main.py`
 - Open `csvjson.py` in text editor and check for your near about `district_id`.

 ## Current situation

 - Right now, details can only be found using `district_id`.
 - User can search using multiple `district_id`, invalid `district_id` will be shown to the user and will be ignored.
 - Minor bugs/code formatting issues will be there.

 ## Future changes

 - More functionality will be added to the script.
 - Query using `state_id` and `pincode` will be added.
 - Will document everything in future commits.
 - Planning to clone the same project and modify it to run it on cloud and send notifications via IFTTT (_uncertain as of now_).

 ## Demo

 ```
 python main.py
 For which day you want to enquire for?